-The VBA website (vba.vic.gov.au) has been developed to ensure its content is available to the widest possible audience.
+The Victorian Building Authority (VBA) website (vba.vic.gov.au) has been developed to ensure its content is available to the widest possible audience.
 We are committed to assisting people with disabilities to access the this website, and accommodate the use of assistive technology or accessibility features.
 This site adheres to guidelines for accessible web design, and strives to maintain conformance to W3C's Web Content Accessibility Guidelines (WCAG) 2.0 at Level AA.
 The website also conforms to the Victorian Government's Accessibility Standard.

 Accessibility in the built environment

 Accessibility in the built environment means designing and building homes, and commercial and institutional buildings that are suitable for any occupant, regardless of their age or ability.

 Accessible design complies with certain rules that are intended to ensure that the design is accessible for most people irrespective of ability.